Shieldsx/cornwall-dyslexia-support/README.md

 <img width="1915" height="904" alt="project cards" src="https://github.com/user-attachments/assets/18e121c0-3323-4b68-bee6-31b50543f05f" />

 What I could have done better -
-I could have done many things better, but I think this comes down the timescale of this project as a whole.
+I could have done many things better, but I think this comes down to the timescale of this project as a whole.
 It's a quick build with most of the project being about the planning and documenting.
-However, I think it came out alright for what it was inteded for.
+However, I think it came out alright for what it was intended for.
 The title should have been a H1, which is very important for SEO.
-Unfortunatly I left this late so I couldn't implement a working, cooporative (with the toggle) H1 title element by the deadline.
-In my next project I will make sure I do that.
+Unfortunately I left this late so I couldn't implement a working, cooporative (with the toggle) H1 title element by the deadline.
+In my next project I will make sure I do that first and get the semantics sorted before anything.
 I could have explored more colour schemes but I decided to put more time and energy into other parts.
 The images do take up a lot of the webpage and I haven't explored carousels or image cards during this project.
 Also the layout looks a bit bland and central, but I was prioritising the working mechanisms and functions of the site.
 Using bootstrap instead of just plain CSS was a new experience for me, and I think it came off smoothly.

 What I've learnt -
 I've learnt that there is more to websites than just the user experience and interface.
 Semantics are very important, as well as version control and testing.
+I've learnt that I need to test my site for semantics, screen-readers, SEO etc. from the start so I know that area is covered.
 I've learnt that I will need more time than I initially thought I would to design, develop, document and polish a webpage of decent standard.
 However, I'm still learning and doing this project, trying new things, has helped me learn and gain vital knowledge and experience in web design.